step-security-bot/docker-mei/README.md

 root@0f60c61b20d4:/opt/docker-mei/music-encoding# ant build-compiled-odd
 ```

+> [!IMPORTANT]
-Please note that for some commands it is necessary to add a `-Ddocker=true` flag to be run from an interactive shell.
+> Please note that for some commands it is necessary to add a `-Ddocker=true` flag to be run from an interactive shell.
 Therefore it is recommended to use that flag in any case, when running build commands on an interactive Docker shell:

 For example: